Azure/Edge-infrastructure-quickstart-template/README.md

 2. Clone the forked repository to your local machine.
 3. Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) if not already installed.
 4. Configure your Azure account credentials by following the [Azure Provider documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli).
-5. Modify the variables in the `store0/main.tf` file to fit your environment's requirements.
+5. Modify the variables in the `sample/main.tf` file or to fit your environment's requirements.

 ## Usage

-After setting up the repository, navigate to store0 folder that containing the Terraform configuration files and perform the following steps:
+After setting up the repository, navigate to sample folder that containing the Terraform configuration files and perform the following steps:

 0. Open a powershell as administrator, az login with the account that has proper permission.
     - the permission contains [TODO]